We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2. Vitamin C

-Researchers have linked low levels of vitamin C to increases in shortness of breath, mucus, and wheezing.
+Low levels of vitamin C are linked to increases in shortness of breath, mucus, and wheezing.

 3. Vitamin E

 People experiencing a flare-up of COPD symptoms tend to have lower levels of vitamin E than people whose COPD is stable.